 Proper Planning is Vital

 If a person becomes incapacitated without having all the documents in place, it can have many unwanted consequences.
 The Office of the Public Guardian and Trustee takes responsibility for the incapacitated person’s care and estate as per the Substitute Decisions Act.
 In this circumstance, a close friend or relative of the incapacitated person may seek to become their property guardian by seeking a court appointment.
 At this challenging time, it is advisable to have experienced and knowledgeable Guardianships and Capacity lawyer with you to support in this process.
 Nanda & Associate Lawyers can benefit you with their extensive experience by gathering the requisite evidence and support in completing the documentation process.
 They will help you understand the expectations and give you the necessary legal advice.

 How We Can Help

 At Nanda & Associate Lawyers, our experienced Guardianship and Capacity Lawyers understand your specific circumstances and provide tailored and customized solutions for each of them.
 If you need advocacy for board proceedings and advice on capacity and guardianship matters, contact us today.
-Our Mississauga Wills and Estate Lawyers are available for a no-obligation free initial consultation.
+Our Mississauga Wills and Estate Lawyers are available for an initial consultation.
 Come and experience our quality legal advice and personalized care we provide to each client.
 We ensure prompt communication and a professional approach to achieve successful outcomes for you.
 Feel comfortable interacting with our caring team who speak more than 15 languages like English, French, Spanish, Italian, Portuguese, Albanian, Hindi, Punjabi, Kannada, Telugu, Tamil, Bengali and much more.